ricotheque/HTMLizer/README.md

 An object-oriented PHP Class that facilitates HTML creation.

-##Why Use HTMLizer?
+## Why Use HTMLizer?
 * Keeps your PHP code neat, and the HTML you generate readable.
-* Creates HTML without spaces between tags, which makes your web pages smaller and solves at least [one CSS problem](https://css-tricks.com/fighting-the-space-between-inline-block-elements/).
+* Creates HTML without spaces between tags, resulting in smaller markup that solves at least [one CSS problem](https://css-tricks.com/fighting-the-space-between-inline-block-elements/).
 * It can parse properly-formatted arrays into HTML, allowing for more dynamic content generation.

-##Sample Uses
+## Sample Uses

-Typically, integrating HTML requires a lot of condition checks and concatenation:
+It's good practice to output an HTML element only if it will wrap content.
+This requires an `if` check.

 ```php
 if ($title) {